youngchang8660/redux-2-mini/README.md

 ### Summary

-In this step, we will use the action creator function in the HackerNews.js file adn display the articles.
+In this step, we will use the action creator function in the HackerNews.js file and display the articles.

 ### Instructions